I don’t plan, I prepare (and you should do the same)

 Related Articles

-Tim Ellis is the creator of DadInvestor.com.au, a website dedicated to getting people confidently investing and managing their money.
-Inspired by his own experiences, Tim has a passion to create a financially secure future for his family and loves to share the knowledge he's found in personal finance with the rest of the world.
+Tim Ellis, creator of DadInvestor.com.au, helps people confidently invest and manage their money.
+Inspired by his own experiences, Tim is passionate about creating a financially secure future for his family and sharing his personal finance knowledge with others.

 Leave a comment